cognits/dbot/README.md

 ### Backlog

+- Improve Bot's messages to design User Flow
+  - Add intro first time message "Hi, this is how you use me"
+  - Add "Working hard right now..."

 - Verify bot interaction in Slack Channels and Groups (will probably need to change from `hear` to `respond`?)
 - Implement "Waiting" user flow
+- Add tests
+- Automate testing
+- Automate deployment
 - Let two tasks be created at same time.
 Related to implementing "Waiting" user flow.

 - Check tone of task (urgent or normal)